Remote caching

 Are artifacts encrypted?

-Yes!
+For moonbase, yes!
 We use AWS's built-in SSE-S3 encryption for all S3 buckets.
+For self-hosted services, encryption is up to you.